© 2017 Camera Check Point Dubbo NSW Australia -

 And, yes, the pad must of course be kept clean in order to be effective.

-The bits that stick to its surface are removed between each use, using special Cleaning Strips which are supplied with the kit.
+The bits that stick to its surface are removed between each use, using special Cleaning Strips, supplied with the wand.

 As always, with any cleaning method, you should expose test images between each cleaning.
 That way bits stuck in one spot are easily recognised and located for further attention.

 Tip: Particles may get stuck in the shutter/mirror mechanisms.
-By firing the shutter a few times after each cleaning, any such particles get shaken loose and detected on the test images.
+By firing the shutter several times after each cleaning, any such particles are shaken loose and detected on the test images.

-Holding the camera upside down and sideward, while firing the shutter, will assist in loosening the bits.
+Holding the camera upside down and on the side, while firing the shutter, will assist in loosening the bits.